-Steven Glickstein has been a Kaye Scholer Partner since 1985.
-He is a member of the Product Liability Litigation and Counseling Group.
-During his 38 years of practice, Steve has been involved in some of the most highly publicized product liability litigation matters, including class actions that involve diverse products such as pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco and other products.
+Steven Glickstein, a member of the Product Liability Litigation and Counseling Group, was a Kaye Scholer partner from 1985 until his retirement in 2014.
+During his 38 years of practice, has been involved in some of the most highly publicized product liability litigation matters, including class actions that involve diverse products such as pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco and other products.
 Steve served as Chair of the practice for 25 years during which time the team was recognized as the best product liability practice in the country by numerous publications, including Chambers and Partners (2008) and The American Lawyer (2006), as a result of its “unparalleled expertise in cutting edge product liability defense work.”

 Steve has written and lectured extensively on product liability class actions, and has testified before the Advisory Committee on Civil Rules concerning proposed changes to the federal class action rules.
 He has successfully opposed class certification in numerous cases, including In re American Medical Systems, Inc., 75 F.3d 1069 (6th Cir.
 1996), where the Sixth Circuit granted a writ of mandamus to decertify a class.
 Steve has also defended class action settlements, including international settlements.
 In one international class action settlement with 50,000 potential claimants, he designed, supervised the implementation of, and successfully defended the adequacy of a massive class notice program in the United States, Canada, Europe, Asia, Australia, Latin America and the Middle East.